Borel completeness of Tits buildings with no rank 3 residues of spherical type: Buildings

+Thus it remains to show that the map $\Gamma \mapsto \Delta_\Gamma$ is Borel.
+To this end, we can view this map as the composition of two functions: the first one assigning $\Gamma$ to the structure $M_{\Gamma}$ consisting of the disjoint union of all the $P_{(\Gamma, m_{ij})}$, together with labels indicating for each $P_{(\Gamma, m_{ij})}$ the associated indices $i$ and $j$; the second map assigning $M_{\Gamma}$ to $\Delta_\Gamma$ as in Construction~\ref{construction:ronan}.
+Clearly, the first map is Borel, so it suffices to show that $M_{\Gamma}\to \Delta_{\Gamma}$ is Borel as well.
+To this end, notice that to know whether two chambers $x,y\in \Delta_{\Gamma}$ are $i$-adjacent, it suffices to know at which step of Construction~\ref{construction:ronan} they were introduced and, in case they were introduced during the Case 2 step from Construction~\ref{construction:ronan}, also to which element of the corresponding generalised $n$-gon $P_{(\Gamma, m_{ij})}$ they correspond to.
+Thus, if follows that also the map $M_{\Gamma}\mapsto \Delta_\Gamma$ is Borel, showing that the function mapping $\Gamma$ to $\Delta_{\Gamma}$ is Borel as well.

 It remains to consider the case when $D$ has no edges labelled by $3\leq n <\omega$.
 In this case we define a Borel reduction from the class of countable trees with no endpoints, which is also Borel complete by Fact~\ref{completeness:trees}.
 By the previous assumptions it follows that $D$ has an edge $\{i, j\}$ labelled by $\infty$.
 We then consider the building $\Delta^\infty_\Gamma$ obtained as in Construction~\ref{construction:ronan} but by choosing for $m_{ij}=2$ the unique countable bipartite graph, and for $m_{ij}=\infty$ the very same tree $\Gamma$, which by Remark~\ref{remark:spherical_buildings} is a building of rank 2.
 Notice in particular that in $\Gamma$ every maximal flag is adjacent to infinitely-many others, thus $\Gamma$ has parameters compatible with the complete bipartite graph of size $\aleph_0$, and thus they can be used together in Ronan's construction (cf.~\ref{construction:ronan}).
-We proceed as in the previous case and expand the language of $\Delta^\infty_\Gamma$ by a constant naming a simplex $a$ of cotype $\{i,j\}$.
 Reasoning exactly as before, it follows that the map $\Gamma\mapsto \Delta^\infty_\Gamma$ is Borel, and that for two buildings $\Delta^\infty_{\Gamma_1} $ and $\Delta^\infty_{\Gamma_2} $ we have that $\Delta^\infty_{\Gamma_1} \cong \Delta^\infty_{\Gamma_2}$ if and only if $\Gamma_1\cong \Gamma_2$.
 This completes our proof. \end{proof}